teusH/MySense/statistics/README.md

 ## DEPENDENCES
 Install numpy (`pip install numpy`) for the regression calculations and pyplot (`pip install pyplot`) for displaying the graph.
 Install SciPy for linear regression summaries `apt-get install python-statsmodels`.

 ## TO DO
 1. Add multi linear regression: needs more thought/review
+2. Support database/spreadsheet per sensor (now: only one database/spreadsheet)